kaumac/ozcontent-frontend-test/README.md

 ### Provide three suggestions to improve it?
 On the front-end: There's a lot of inline code on the html, maybe create some classes instead?
 Also I'd suggest using ".svg" or font-face over ".png" so that the icons arent distoreted/pixalated on Retina or high density displays.
 On the design: Some more padding between blocks and a better separation of sections would make a great improvement on the page I believe.
 I'd also try to make the font-size slightly smaller and change the background or the color on the call-to-action buttons (dark yellow and black don't make a lot of contrast).
 Of course I haven't done any research on this and I may be biased, so I'd do some A/B testing before making any of these changes.

+## 3. Register and Create an account in http://app.ozcontent.com
+### What would you say is the purpose of the product?
+Just by looking at the dashboard, without reading about the product and with no knowledge of the industry, I'd assume its a content inspiration tool.
+### What do you like/dislike about it?
+The dashboard is simple and intuitive to a point, but it'd be cool to have an onboarding proccess helping me step by step to get started.
+I only found the "Product Tour" link later, maybe it could show up automatically on the first access (onboarding) with an option to skip it?
+### What do you suggest to improve the user experience?
+I believe that call to actions that are more clear to the user would help improve the UX.
+For instance on the list with the cards to select the subject, instead of clicking on it to show duplicated content on a darker background and then clicking again to select the subject, perhaps it would be better to just show a button with "Select subject" or "Select theme" on hover.
+### (optional but very important) If you can, prototype or mockup a solution for it. (push your code into a public repo, produce a git conflict, resolve it and push back in github)
+Check the folder "solution_mockup" for the mockup and https://github.com/kaumac/ozcontent-frontend-test/commits/master for the git conflict.
+### Write an efficient program that removes stopwords from a given text using the stopword list included here.
+Why is your solution is efficient?
+Check the folder "breakword"

+## 4. Onboarding
+### If you join our team, what stack do you want to use and why?
+ST3 (I'm more productive with it),
+### What practices do you like in your team?
+TDD, Agile, ...etc?
+I really like Scrum (not by the book though) with 2 week sprints and sprint review, TDD, CI/CD, pair-programming and code review.
+But it really depends on the size of the team and stage of the company, I know not all of this is practicable in early stages.
+### What time do you feel efficient to work (day, night)?
+I'm used to working during the day, but I'm most efficint during the night, probably because there's less interruptions.
+### Describe an optimal environment to program seamless and efficiently.
+In my experience a smaller office without a lot of interruptions from other teams and where the sprint or the tasks and features are thoroughly discussed is the one where I'm most efficient.
+### What job routine has been effective for you in the past? (time schedules, code reviews...etc)
+### Do you prefer large or small projects?
+### What do you want to learn in the next 6 and next 12 months? (technology, theory and hobbies)

+### What elements do you think are important in the culture of a startup and why?

+### Describe diversity in your job environment: if your team is not diverse at the moment, do you think it is important?
+What our community can do to improve this aspect?